erobwen/causality/README.md

 # Miscellaneous:

 There are som additional causality object functions that might be useful.
+These are mostly used internally, but could potentially find other uses.

+    a.mergeFrom(b); // Merges data from b to a, works on both array and object. a.forwardTo(b); // a temporarily assumes the state of b (while keeping its identity). a.removeForwarding(); // a retains its state from before running forwardTo. a.genericRemoveForwarding();  // If previously forwarded to b, the state of b is merged into a, and the forwarding is removed.

 # Pulses and Transactions